Astroua/TurbuStat/docs/statistics.rst

 The distance metrics are computed using certain outputs contained in the related statistics class.

-Nearly all of the distance metrics are actually ["pseudo" - distance metrics](https://en.wikipedia.org/wiki/Pseudometric_space).
+Nearly all of the distance metrics are actually `"pseudo" - distance metrics <https://en.wikipedia.org/wiki/Pseudometric_space>`_.
 They must have the following properties:

  1) :math:`d(A, A) = 0`
  2) Symmetric :math:`d(A, B) = d(B, A)`